 When applicable, the Union shall reimburse the District for the wages paid.
-In addition, a compensation top up of twenty-four percent (24%) shall be paid by the Union for benefit costs.
+In addition, a compensation top up of 24% shall be paid by the Union for benefit costs.

 This letter shall apply through to the expiration of this collective agreement, after which it is subject to re-negotiation between the Parties.